skaluzka/makbet/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what is expected to happen.

 ## **Screenshots**
-If applicable, add screenshots to help explain the problem.
-Please type N/A if not applicable.
+If needed, add some screenshots to help explain the problem (please type N/A if not applicable).

 ## **Environment**
 Please complete all information below.